samotaviano/landing_page/README.md

 > Planet sections with name, picture and info.

-> Scroll top button
+> Scroll top button.

-> Footer with additional information and credits
+> Footer with additional information and credits.

 ## Future improvements

-> Activate the menu horizontal scroll along side the vertical scroll to highlight the menu item corresponding to the planet on screen
+> Activate the menu horizontal scroll along side the vertical scroll to highlight the menu item corresponding to the planet on screen.

 > Add more info to the planets: Distance from the sun, One way light time to the sun, Length of the year, Planet type